smythp/sigstore-docs-replatform/content/en/docs/cosign/public_deployment.md

 ---
-title: "Public Deployment"
+category: Cosign
-category: "Cosign"
+title: Public Deployment
-position: 122
+weight: 122
 ---

 There is a public staging environment, or deployment, that is running Fulcio, Rekor and OIDC issuer.